ZhaoqingCui/miniature-meme/proposal.md

 1. Library Managment Software

+2. All information about the book which the user is looking for.

-2. Number of copies availible, a brief summary of it, the author, the location of it, the genre, and page count.
+Number of copies availible, a brief summary of it, the author, the location of it, the genre, and page count.

 3. ISBN number of a book.
 An adminstrator will enter the books and its information into the hash table which a customer will then be able to see.
 Search by book title, author's name.
 (To be implemented later)